 FPI was born out of the work of Dorthy Stucky Halley, LMSW, and Steve Halley, LSCSW.
 Dorthy received grant funding for a battering intervention program in the early 1990s.
 In 2002, significant program changes occurred and FPI was born.
 A new curriculum was created and a new focus on intervention was undertaken that was research and evidence-based.

 In 2007 the Department of Corrections (DOC) and the Kansas Coalition against Domestic and Sexual Violence (KCSDV) along with the Topeka YWCA, invited Halley Counseling to participate in a pilot project focusing on people who were on parole for domestic violence offenses.
 The project was terminated as a result of the economic crash of 2008.
 At that time, Halley Counseling and the YWCA agreed that the program would be maintained and worked together to keep the Family Peace Initiative in operation.

-Today: FPI not only operates 11 classes in 4 communities throughout the eastern part of Kansas but also offers the battering intervention work in corrections for youth facilities, and women's prisons for Women and Gender Diverse populations.
-In addition, FPI consults with the Kansas Department of Corrections, assisting in establishing a battering intervention program in prison facilities and parole offices.
+Today: FPI not only operates more than 25+ groups in multiple communities throughout Kansas but also offers justice-involved work with youth.
+In addition, FPI consults with the Department of Corrections in multiple states, assisting in establishing battering intervention programs in prison facilities and parole offices.

 Along with direct service, the staff of the FPI conducts training through workshops and conferences internationally, focusing on battering intervention facilitation and battering motivation.
 The Family Peace Initiative Training Series has been established to advance the skills of those who facilitate battering intervention programs.
 Our “Cracking The Code” workshop has brought a new understanding to the field of domestic violence as to the motivations of those who batter.